Skip to main content

 (3) Repeated attempts to visit are unsuccessful, as defined by the evidenced-based or promising-practice model being implemented, and documented in the statewide data system;

-(4) The family terminates program participation.
+(4) The family terminates program participation;

-(5) The family completes the requirements of the program based on the evidence-based or promising-practice model being implemented.
+(5) The family completes the requirements of the program based on the evidence-based or promising-practice model being implemented;

-(M) When a home visiting provider exits a family due to loss of contact, the provider shall send a written correspondence via email, or post mail to the last known address containing the following information:
+(M) When a home visiting provider exits a family due to loss of contact, the provider will send a written correspondence via email, or post mail to the last known address containing the following information:

 (1) Details of the attempts which have been made to contact the family;